YourthYQ/Notebook-UCLA_CS35L/Low-level Debugging.md

 > **ASIDE:** The **halting problem** states that there is no algorithm for looking at a program and figuring out if it would halt.
 There's no way to look at a program to figure out if it would stack overflow (Alan Turing).

+### Return Oriented Program (R.O.P.)
+This is what the attacker trying to do.
+Which takes over return addresses and point them to your program somewhere else. <br />
+This tend to be slow, but useful to attackers.
+If they get enough return addresses, they can build a copied turing machine. <br />

 ### Performance Improvements

 **Performance optimization flags (-O, -Os, -Og, -O2, -O3, -O0)**: Different levels of optimization that can be applied during compilation to improve runtime performance at the cost of longer compilation times or more complex debugging.